mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The IISS grav bike is a very expensive vehicle for its type.
 It is based on the Ling-Standard Products Kaivii performance model, using a slightly elongated frame and additional electronics.
-The bike is quite ‘chunky’ in appearance but highly streamlined with a powerful yet efficient engine capable of driving it at high subsonic speeds.
+The bike is quite 'chunky' in appearance but highly streamlined with a powerful yet efficient engine capable of driving it at high subsonic speeds.
 Use of the autopilot is highly recommended when operating at low altitude and the pilot and